kennyrobert88/kennyrobert88/README.md

-- 👋 Hi, I’m Kenny Robert currently in my senior year at UC Berkeley Majoring in Electrical Engineering and Computer Science
+- 👋 Hi, I’m Kenny Robert currently working at Accenture
-- 👀 I’m interested in Front-End engineering, Back-End Engineering and DevOps
+- 👀 I’m interested in Full-Stack and Devops

 <!---
 kennyrobert88/kennyrobert88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.